RNA-FRETools/MASH-FRET/docs/simulation/functionalities/simulate-more-states.md

 To build and export the pre-set parameter file:

 {: .procedure }
-1. Open the pre-set template in MATLAB's editor by going to menu `Open → Open ...` and selecting the file `MASH-FRET/createSimPrm.m`.
+1. Open the pre-set template in MATLAB's editor by going to MATLAB's menu `Open → Open ...` and selecting the file `MASH-FRET/createSimPrm.m`.

 1. Define the variables `FRET` and `trans_rates` in the corresponding sections of the template